-Apple has announced that it will hold a second fall event, titled "Unleashed," on Oct.
+Apple will be holding its second fall event, titled "Unleashed," on Oct.
 18. Here's what to expect from the company at the keynote, which is expected to focus on the Mac and audio accessories.

 While Apple revealed the iPhone 13 range and many other products at its "California Streaming" special event in September, there are still quite a few other items awaiting launch — particularly in the Mac and AirPods lineups.
 That includes 16-inch and 14-inch MacBook Pro models and updated AirPods that combine elements of the AirPods and AirPods Pro.

 So with that in mind, here's what you might end up seeing announced by Apple at its Oct.
 18 event — and how likely each is.

 Apple sent out press invites on October 12 for the second fall keynote of 2021.
 Titled "Unleashed," the invites were warp speed-themed and featured an AR easter egg that gave off the illusion of traveling through space.

 The October keynote is slated for Oct.
 18, which falls on a Monday, rather than Apple's usual preference to hold important events on a Tuesday.
 While the actual event date is fairly unusual, the company's event is scheduled for its usual time: 10 a.m.
 Pacific (1 p.m.
 Eastern).

 As with all of Apple's events during the coronavirus pandemic, the keynote will be prerecorded rather than a live event.

 Of course, it's possible that Apple won't release every item rumored to be shown at the October event.
 In some cases, Apple releases smaller ticket items via press release or at spring keynotes that typically take place in March.

 With that in mind, here are rumored devices that Apple has yet to release, along with our confidence level that they'll see an unveiling on Monday, Oct.
 18.